A-LEVEL PHYSICS

 HOW IS IT STUDIED?

-AQA A-Level Physics is taught within the two-year and one year programmes.
+AQA A-Level Physics is taught within the two-year programme.

 The course consists of a body of theoretical knowledge and a weekly programme of practical experiments.
 Sixteen of these experiments will be assessed formally as part of the A-Level requirements, but all laboratory work will be vital for developing skills such as error handling, manipulation of apparatus, and the processing of data.
 The practical programme will give students opportunities for working individually and as part of a team, sharing ideas and planning their own strategy.